iremeyiokur/COVID-19-Preventions-Control-System/README.md

 *: The reason why the number of images is different from the paper is that we need to remove some images from a specific source due to the license restrictions.

 ### The ISL-UFMD and ISL-UFHD datasets and face mask - face hand annotations are available NOW!!
-Please send a request with your -Educational E-mail Address- to (fevziye.yaman@kit.edu, irem.eyiokur@kit.edu). ###
+Please send a request with your -Educational E-mail Address- to (irem.eyiokur@kit.edu). ###

 ## Interactive Systems Labs (ISL) Unconstrained Face Mask Dataset (ISL-UFMD) ##